AthiraThulasi/JavaLearningJournal/36_Map/README.md

  ```
 > HashMap is not thread-safe and non-synchronized.

-> It should not be used in multithreaded environments without external synchronization (e.g., Collections.synchronizedMap() or ConcurrentHashMap).
+    >It should not be used in multithreaded environments without external synchronization (e.g., Collections.synchronizedMap() or ConcurrentHashMap).

 > Hashtable is thread-safe and synchronized.
    > Every method is synchronized, which makes it safe for concurrent access — but slower in performance.

-> HashMap allows null key and values; Hashtable doesn’t
+> HashMap allows one null key and multiple null values.

+> Hashtable does not allow any null key or null values.

 ```

 ## What if two keys have the same hashCode()?
 ```

- HashMap uses .equals() to check for equality
+If two keys have the same hashCode(), HashMap uses .equals() to further check if they are logically equal:

+ If .equals() returns false →
-> If different: added to the same bucket (collision handled by chaining)
+   > Both keys are stored in the same bucket (collision is handled using a linked list or tree)

+ If .equals() returns true →
-> If equal: value is replaced
+   > The existing value is replaced with the new one (duplicate key)

 ```